 When accessing results from an external study, initiatives will often seek to select samples that meet certain QC requirements.
 For example, an initiative may be interested in sourcing external samples that have been sequenced at an equivalent depth to their own.
 If this information is not available when querying the external data, or if it’s not been defined with a common language, they will need to spend time generating it, and hence analysing data that eventually may not be relevant.

+Sample Quality Metrics

+“Not all coverage is equal.”
+“More coverage is not always better.”
+“Coverage coming from quality samples is better than coverage coming from low quality samples.”
+Sample QC metrics are not standardized!
+Labs have certain thresholds on how samples perform other than coverage information.
+It reflects the overall amount of DNA available.
+I have seen where samples look perfectly good in terms of coverage metrics such as average coverage depth but when analyzed for variants, lots of false positives come up.
+I found out that low DNA concentration seems to correlate with a higher number of false positives.
+Higher than usual de novo variants, higher than usual CNV calls.

 Others